 If the CTA Provider recommends training or Recognition of Prior Learning for a Participant, they may include this in the Career Pathway Plan.
-However, the CTA Provider can only make recommendations and must not seek to provide a guarantee to the Participant that the Participant's jobactive Provider will fund such activities.
-Decisions around funding for interventions after the conclusion of CTA is a decision for the Participant's jobactive Provider.
+However, the CTA Provider can only make recommendations and must not seek to provide a guarantee to the Participant that the Participant's Employment Provider, NEST Provider or the Department's DSCC, where it referred the Participant, will fund such activities.
+Decisions around funding for interventions after the conclusion of CTA is a decision for the Participant's Employment Provider, NEST Provider or the Department's DSCC where relevant.